Gravitational waves from parabolic encounters: A study of linear and nonlinear memory: Subtleties of the parabolic encounter

 In the case of unbound binary encounters, the soft-graviton theorem provides a powerful way to compute memory effects via scattering amplitude techniques.
 The core idea of using soft graviton theorems \cite{weinberg1965photons, weinberg1965infrared} to get GW waveforms can be suggestively written as the scaling of the perturbed metric in terms of the retarded time at a detector\footnote{See Ref. \cite{Sen:2024qzb} for an excellent recent review.}.
 In frequency space, the same can be written as:

-where the coefficients $A,B$ etc can be calculated from the knowledge of incoming and outgoing momentum states only, and not on the details of the process itself.
-Here clearly the $\mathcal{O}(\frac{1}{\omega})$ term gives one the leading memory term in the limit $\omega\to 0$, and the pole can be clearly calculated from the leading soft factor associated to the radiated soft graviton in a $n-$particle scattering process \cite{weinberg1965infrared}:
+where the coefficients $A, B$, etc. can be calculated from the knowledge of incoming and outgoing momentum states only, and not on the details of the process itself.
+Here, clearly the $\mathcal{O}(\frac{1}{\omega})$ term gives one the leading memory term in the limit $\omega\to 0$, and the pole can be clearly calculated from the leading soft factor associated with the radiated soft graviton in an $n-$particle scattering process \cite{weinberg1965infrared}:

 where, we have a soft graviton of momenta $k^{\mu}$, polarization $\epsilon_{\alpha\beta}^{\lambda}$ and the hard particles interacting with each other have momenta $p_a^{\mu}$.
 For incoming particles the symbol $\eta_{a} = -1$ and for outgoing particles $\eta_{a} = +1$.
 Note that we only want to focus on the $\frac{1}{\omega}$ pole coming from the external leg emission and are not including any subleading terms involving angular momentum.
 For the parabolic case, without going into the simplification of the soft factor, one can readily see just by using the parameterization in Eq. \eqref{eq:parameterization} and Eq. \eqref{velvec} that the spatial in/out velocities on the $x-y$ plane